mathurin186/CKS-Study-Guide/README.md

 Things to understand before going INTO your exam

+* Don't even think, immediately ensure that you have [Auto Complete and Alias's](https://kubernetes.io/docs/reference/kubectl/cheatsheet/) set up for speedy typing of commands. kubectl create can be a bitch when you're on a time limit.
 * Ensure that you have a mouse with you for faster COPY/PASTE actions during the exam.
 Don't count on the key commands as they are different with the Virtual Machine given to you.
 * You will NOT be able to have a browser with preorganized bookmarks.
 There will be a virtual desktop that you can access to dive into the kubernetes documentation page.
 * Speed is the key, there is no time to get lost in a question.
 Look at each question and make the ones you think will take longer than two min to fix.